 Credit Limit Reduction

-Credit limit reductions are another type of negative change in account terms, and they’re quite simple too.
+Credit limit reductions are another type of negative change in account terms, and they’re quite simple.

 Your credit limit, or credit line, is like a loan being extended to you by the card issuer.
 The better your creditworthiness, the more comfortable lenders will be giving you large credit limits.

-But if a card issuer decides that it’s too risky to provide your current credit limit, it may lower your limit to reduce the risk.
-It could be a small reduction, like 20% of your credit limit, or it could be very large, like 80%.
+But if a card issuer decides that it’s too risky to provide your current credit limit, it may lower your limit to reduce risk.
+This reduction could be small, like 20% of your credit limit, or it could be very large, like 80%.

 Credit Limit Increase Denial

 Did you know that you can request higher credit limits on your credit cards?
-It’s usually pretty quick and easy, and in most cases can be done online.
+It’s usually a quick and easy process and in most cases the request can be made online.

 Some of the possible reasons why your credit limit increase might be denied include: